Al Qaeda Versus ISIS

 SEEING THE FULL PICTURE

 The full demographic picture is even worse than these statistics suggest.
 China’s total fertility rate is now just over 1.2 children per woman based on calculations from Chinese birth data.
-Granted, this estimate may Chinese Academy of Social Sciences puts the fertility rate at 1.4, a figure that is still well below the official estimate of 1.7 that is contained in government and World Bank reports and is the basis for the U.S. Census Bureau projections.
+Granted, this estimate may be low due to the systematic under-reporting of births—unapproved second and third children can pass through the system unrecorded.
+The Chinese Academy of Social Sciences puts the fertility rate at 1.4, a figure that is still well below the official estimate of 1.7 that is contained in government and World Bank reports and is the basis for the U.S. Census Bureau projections.
 But international (as well as Beijing’s) consensus is that China’s true fertility rate is much lower than the officially reported 1.7, which everyone agrees is massaged to make it look like Beijing is coming closer to meeting its targets.

 Low fertility isn’t the end of the story.
 These days, China has one of the most extreme sex ratios in the world.
 Official census data show that since 1990, roughly 1.15 boys have been delivered for every girl.
 In other words, China’s next generation of young adults will be only 46 percent female, instead of the usual 49 percent female (natural births produce slightly more boys than girls).
 On its own, the paucity of women would push overall fertility rates even lower.

 Women in China, as well as the rest of the world, are delaying the age in which they form families and have children, which could make China’s population problems worse.
 China does not report women’s median age at first birth, but calculations based on official birth data suggest a figure around 26 years of age.
 Since births may be slightly undercounted, the true figure might be 25 years of age.
 These are static estimates based on births in 2013.
 Today’s young women will almost certainly give birth later, putting further downward pressure on total fertility.